-The most known UNESCO World Heritage sites in Norway are the fjords and stave church.
+The most known UNESCO World Heritage sites in Norway are the fjords, historic wooden buildings and stave churches.
 And why not?
 Both represent romantic ideals of Norwegian culture and identity.
 However, there’s something else that Norwegians are very proud of.
 That’s their industrial heritage.
 And industrial heritage is best on show in Rjukan.

 In a short period of time, Norway went from a rural isolated country to an industrial powerhouse.
 This is mostly thanks to the exploitation of waterfalls in the remote landscape.
 The late 19th and early 20th centuries were marked by rapid growth across the country.
 Industrialists established businesses close to waterfalls and rivers.
 Akerselva in Oslo is an excellent example of this.
 Another good example is Odda in Western Norway.
 In Southern Norway, however, there’s Rjukan.